-“Thingamajig” has worked in a lot of situations, but it’s much easier to know the correct terms for the parts of an ʻukulele.
-Once you start getting into setups or shopping for different instruments, it’s important to know proper terminology so you can express yourself.
+It’s much easier to communicate when you know the correct terms for the parts of the ukulele.
+Once you start getting into setups or shopping for different instruments, you’ll start hearing proper terminology that might be confusing.

 Fancier instruments are often bound with perfling to give some color contrast to the instrument and create a stronger edge around the top and, sometimes, back.
 Perfling is often made with a dense wood that handles impacts better than the tonewood used for the soundbox.

 (Not shown) Thin strips of wood that are glued inside the uke along the top and back.
 They help strengthen the ukulele and keep the top from warping under the pressure of the strings.